marlonbarrios/marlonbarrios.github.io/README.md

 [SKILLS](https://marlonbarrios.github.io/#skills) | [FULL STACK DEVELOPMENT](https://marlonbarrios.github.io/#full-stack-development) | [MOBILE DEVELOPMENT](https://marlonbarrios.github.io/#mobile-development-in-react-native) | [CREATIVE CODING & GENERATIVE ART](https://marlonbarrios.github.io/#creative-coding--generative-art) | [WEB3/WEB2](https://marlonbarrios.github.io/#web3web-20-online-communities-development) | [RESEARCH, TEACHING & WRITING](https://marlonbarrios.github.io/#research-teaching-and-writing) | [MINDFULNESS](https://marlonbarrios.github.io/mindfulness/) |

+## Sumary

+I am a software engineer, creative technologist, researcher and educator with passion for complexity, networked systems, arts, social innovation and community development.
+I have an interdisciplinary background: digital technology, arts and cognitive science.
+I was always interested in coding and being very hands on and making, creating platforms and establishing collaborations.
+I have also always been driven by curiosity and my capacity to see the whole and its parts.
+I have learned to move fast and efficiently from large scale problems, such as networks to the specificities of software implementation.
+I have lots of collaborative experience envisioning, engineering, coordinating and passion for deploying cutting edgeinternational projects intersecting software, culture and people.
+I am fascinated by the possibilities of the blockchain for financial inclusion and social innovation.

 ## Bio

 Marlon Barrios Solano is a Venezuelan-American creative technologist, reseracher and educator based between the US and Europe working in the intersections of software engineering, improvisational dance, and embodied awareness.